Daily High to Daily Low: Is It Safe to Buy Futu Holdings Limited (FUTU)?

-Futu Holdings Limited (NASDAQ:FUTU) went down by -6.03% from its latest closing price compared to the recent 1-year high of $204.25.
-The company’s stock price has collected -16.53% of loss in the last five trading sessions.
-Press Release reported on 03/16/21 that Futu Announces Fourth Quarter and Full Year 2020 Unaudited Financial Results
+Futu Holdings Limited (NASDAQ:FUTU) went up by 2.61% from its latest closing price compared to the recent 1-year high of $204.25.
+The company’s stock price has collected -12.97% of loss in the last five trading sessions.
+Press Release reported on 03/26/21 that Futu Holdings Limited Announces Filing of Its Annual Report on Form 20-F for Fiscal Year 2020

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.